 Header image courtesy of Movie Movie Cityplaza (via Facebook)

-As Hong Kong begins to open up, so do the cinemas—much to the joy of movie-goers everywhere.
+Hong Kong has opened up again, and so have the cinemas—much to the joy of movie-goers everywhere.
 While there are many places where you can catch the latest blockbusters, the silver screens for arthouse films are a little harder to find.

 Largely independent, sometimes foreign, and typically aimed at a niche market, arthouse films have a devoted following of their own.
 Here are some of the best places in Hong Kong to catch these cinematic works.